chakravarthi589/Event-based-Vision_Resources/README.md

 - Real-time VI-SLAM with High-Resolution Event Camera <a href="https://openaccess.thecvf.com/content_CVPRW_2019/papers/EventVision/Yang_Live_Demonstration_Real-Time_Vi-SLAM_With_High-Resolution_Event_Camera_CVPRW_2019_paper.pdf" target="_blank">[Paper] </a>
 - Event-based attention and tracking on neuromorphic hardware <a href="https://openaccess.thecvf.com/content_CVPRW_2019/papers/EventVision/Renner_Event-Based_Attention_and_Tracking_on_Neuromorphic_Hardware_CVPRW_2019_paper.pdf" target="_blank">[Paper] </a>
 ---

+#### Pull Request:
+**People who meet the following criteria are free to request a pull (pull request).**
+- Suggestions for new categories
+- Changes to categories for some articles
+- Corrections to include/exclude conference/journals/workshop papers
+- Additions of event cameras